HossamAbubakr/Azure-CMS-Deployment/README.md

 4. Login using an existing Microsoft account (Including Xbox etc.) using Azure Active Directory oAuth.

-## Features

-1. Create new posts.

-2. Edit your existing posts.

-3. Embed images in your social posts.

-4. Login using an existing Microsoft account (Including Xbox etc.) using Azure Active Directory oAuth.

 ## Case Study

 ### Azure Analysis, Choice and Justification for the resource option for deploying the app.